iyowasay/Curved_lane_tracking/README.md

 #### Regoin of interest

-The region of interest(ROI) is set to the region around the current staying lane.
+The region of interest(ROI) is set to the region around the current driving lane.
 This is also related to the coordinate of source point for the perspective transform.

 test6.jpg with ROI            |  Undistorted image